intel-comp-saude-ufes/2024-2-P2-OSCC-domain-shift-classification/README.md

 ### Experimental phase

+Part 1 <br>

-1. Split datasets in test and train
+1. Split datasets in test and train for both Rahman and P-NDB-UFES.
-2. Run training experiments with patches dataset and images in their original size (don't mix datasets)
+2. Run training experiments with patches dataset with the same transformation
-3. Test models in all test sets
+3. Run training experiments with Rahman dataset with the same transformation

+Part 2 <br>

+4. Test P-NDB-UFES model with P-NDB-UFES test set
+5. Test P-NDB-UFES model with Rahman test set (no training done on Rahman here)
+6. Test Rahman model with Rahman test set
+7. Test Rahman model with P-NDB-UFES test set (no training done on P-NDB-UFES here)

+Part 3 <br>

-4. Study image processing transformation on Rahman's training image set
+8. Training P-NDB-UFES model on Rahman training set (transfer learning)
-5. Apply image transformation to NDB-UFES training image set and rerun experiments
-6. Test models and validate if transformations improved classification in domain shift
+9. Test P-NDB-UFES-Rahman model with Rahman test
+10. Test P-NDB-UFES-Rahman model with P-NDB-UFES test

+Part 4 <br>

+11. Analyze results

 ## References